fission/fission.io/content/en/blog/how-to-use-fission-functions-with-postgresql-database/index.md

 +++
-title = "How to use Fission functions with PostgreSQL database" date = "2021-12-27T12:28:34+05:30" author = "Atulpriya Sharma" description = "Tutorial on how to use Fission functions with PostgreSQL database on Kubernetes Cluster." categories = ["Tutorial","Application","Python","Database"] type = "blog"
+title = "How to use PostgreSQL database with Fission functions" date = "2022-01-05T11:30:34+05:30" author = "Atulpriya Sharma" description = "Tutorial on how to use Fission functions with PostgreSQL database on Kubernetes Cluster." categories = ["Tutorial","Application","Python","Database"] type = "blog"
 +++

-Software development and deployment methods have evolved greatly over the years.
-From the times when system admins used to setup servers to run software applications to today when developers are not concerned about how the server is provisioned.
-Containers and container orchestration tools like Kubernetes help developers deploy serverless applications quickly.
-Similarly, serverless functions like [Fission](https://fission.io) help you focus on the code rather than the infrastructure.

-In this blog post, I'll show you how to use **Fission functions with PostgreSQL database**.

-{{< imgproc votingapp-fission-functions-with-postgresql-database.png Fit "1000X1000" >}}
+{{< imgproc postgresql-with-fission-functions.png Fit "1000X1000" >}}
-Voting App using Fission functions with PostgreSQL Database
+How to use PostgreSQL database with Fission functions
 {{< /imgproc >}}

+In today's blog post we will see how we can use Fission functions to connect to a PostgreSQL database and perform basic operations on it.
+By the end of this blog post, you would have learnt how to use PostgreSQL database with Fission functions.

 ## Voting App using Fission functions with PostgreSQL Database

 We will create a basic voting application that allows users to vote for an option and view the results.
 This application is written in **Python** and uses **PostgreSQL** database to store the results.
-By the end of this blog post, you would have learnt how to use PostgreSQL database with Fission functions.

 So let's get started!